sentiric/sentiric-sip-signaling-service/README.md

 *   **`sentiric-media-service` (gRPC):** For requesting RTP session creation.
 *   **`RabbitMQ` (AMQP):** Publishes `call.started` events to decouple the agent/AI workflow.

+**Asynchronous Event Publishing:** After successfully establishing a call, it decouples the long-running AI dialogue logic by publishing a `call.started` event to a **RabbitMQ** message queue.
+Similarly, when a call is terminated (`BYE`), it publishes a `call.ended` event, allowing asynchronous services like `cdr-service` to complete the call lifecycle.
+This makes the platform resilient and scalable.

 ## Getting Started

 ### Prerequisites